ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/express.md

 short_title: Node.js and Express
 description:
   - Build a basic REST API using Express and the Couchbase Node.js SDK
-  - Set up your own cluster and build primary indices to support a basic search query
+  - See how you can fetch data from Couchbase using SQL++ queries
-  - Watch CRUD operations in action with Couchbase
+  - Explore CRUD operations in action with Couchbase
 content_type: quickstart
 filter: sdk
 technology:
   - kv
-  - index
   - query
 tags:
   - Express